 $400 buys 1 weekly support group session, allowing participants to relieve stress and receive actionable ideas and referrals to improve cancer outcomes.

 Hope Connections for Cancer Support

 Hope Connections for Cancer Support incorporated in 2005 and opened its doors on March 13, 2007.
-An independent, community-based, nonprofit organization, Hope Connections’ mission is to help people with cancer and their loved ones deal with the emotional and physical impact of cancer through professionally facilitated programs of emotional support, education, wellness and hope, all provided free of charge to participants.
+An independent, community-based nonprofit organization, Hope Connections’ mission is to help people with cancer and their loved ones deal with the emotional and physical impact of cancer through professionally facilitated programs of emotional support, education, wellness, and hope.
+All programs are provided free of charge to participants.

 The American Cancer Society estimates the DC area has approximately 702,230 cancer survivors (this is defined as anyone who has or has had cancer, from diagnosis to end of life) in DC, Maryland, and Virginia.
 The impact of a cancer diagnosis is psychologically, socially, and financially devastating not only for the person with cancer but for their family and friends.
 Depression and other debilitating emotional effects of cancer can prevent individuals from working, contributing to their community, and keeping their families together.
 Hope Connections’ programs are here for the part of a cancer journey that medicine does not treat.
 Hope Connections helps people affected by cancer overcome the feelings of isolation, loss of control, and loss of hope that often accompany a cancer diagnosis.
 For some cancer types, depression rates can run as high as 50% or more.
 This is not limited to people with cancer – it extends to their loved ones as well, especially their caregivers, 60% of whom report their own health suffering because of the stress of caregiving.